 Transportation Sales Tax

-On February 15, the County Board conducted a Public Hearing at 10:00 a.m. to receive public comment on the extension of a Transportation Sales Tax; and consider adopting a 2023-2032 transportation tax program of projects and authorizing continuation of a transportation sales tax in Scott County.
+On February 15, 2022, the County Board conducted a Public Hearing to receive public comment on the extension of a Transportation Sales Tax; and adopted a 2023-2032 transportation tax program of projects and authorized continuation of a transportation sales tax in Scott County.

 Per the requirements of Minn.
 Stat. §297A.993, Subd.
 1, the County Board may, by resolution following a public hearing, impose a transportation sales tax at a rate of up to one-half of one percent on retail sales and a $20 Excise Tax on Vehicle Purchases in Scott County if using the proceeds for transportation projects.
 The statute states that all proceeds of the taxes must be dedicated exclusively to: (1) payment of the capital cost of a specific transportation project or improvement; and (2) payment of the costs, which may include both capital and operating costs of a specific transit project or improvement;.
 The transportation or transit project or improvement must be designated by the board of the county.
 Except for taxes for operating costs of a transit project or improvement, or for transit operations, the taxes must terminate when revenues raised are sufficient to finance the program of projects.